Q: How old does my child have to be?

 Q: I am not happy with the results of a survey, e.g., it says something negative about my child.

 A: We are sorry that you are not happy with your results.
 All the surveys chosen are meant to examine typical aspects of children’s lives, and were chosen to not focus on anything that warrants concern.
 We don’t see any results as “negative” on our surveys.

 Q: What do the Key Strengths tell me?

 A: We use an algorithm to figure out what your child is best at for his/her age across the following 4 surveys: Early Humour Survey, Early Pretending Survey, Early Social Cognition Survey, First Actions Survey.
 You need to complete at least 3 of these to get your child’s Key Strengths.
-The Key Strengths are updated at the end of each month.
-If you missed a survey, don't worry - they'll be repeated.
+The Key Strengths are updated when we have enough people complete a survey.
 Find out more details about the algorithm.

 Q: What does the Track Progress Over Time section tell me?